-Transfer switches provide the safe switching of power from the utility grid to the generator and back, without energizing the utility lines that workers may be repairing.
-For those who need fast transfers of power without the need to actuate a switch manually, automatic transfer switches are ideal.
-There are several types of automatic transfer switches, however, and this guide will help you choose the best one for your needs.
+Transfer switches safely switch power from the utility grid to the generator and back, without energizing the utility lines that workers may be repairing.
+For those who need fast power transfers without the need to actuate a switch manually, automatic transfer switches are ideal.
+However, there are several types of automatic transfer switches, and this guide will help you choose the best one for your needs.

 Break-Before-Make Transfer Switches